100% Dedicated to Contractors Insurance

 As a contractor, you are responsible for carrying your own insurance.

-Liability insurance will protect you in the event that a damages or injuries you caused cause someone to sue you.
+Liability insurance will protect you in the event that damages or injuries you caused cause someone to sue you.
 Workers’ compensation insurance will protect you in the event that you are injured on the job.
 You will need both types of insurance so that you can be fully protected.

 By carrying adequate contractor insurance, you can protect yourself and your business from financial ruin.
 Be sure to get the coverage that you need for the best price.